CrookedNumber/blog/source/_posts/2012-07-24-early-bail-anti-pattern.md

 date:   2012-07-24
 ---

 So what _is_ the early bail?
-It’s a way to leverage how return works to shorten a function and -- ostensibly -- improve performance.
+It is a way to leverage how return works to shorten a function and -- ostensibly -- improve performance.
 It look like this:

 ~~~
 function foo() {